 Plant Talk 8 Poisonous Plants

+When covering a subject like the use and possible ingestion of plants clearly a class concerning the main prevalent poisonous plants and their effects on various forms of life is in order.
 The phenomenon of plant poisons offers an excellent venue to examine plants at the family level.
 Some families tend to be have a majority of poisonous members such as the Buttercup (Ranunculaceae), Arum (Araceae), Tomato (Solanaceae), Bittersweet (Celastraceae), Euphorb, (Euphorbiaceae) and Lilies (Liliaceae) as classically described.
 We have already covered the fact that new descriptions for Lily like plants (Lilioid) have broken them into many separate families.
 Edibility versus poisonousness does seem to trend out along SOME of these new family lines.
 For instance many plants formerly in the Lily family are now placed in the Melanthiaceae and Convallariaceae and both new families contain deadly poisonous members.
-However, even families that tend to be predominantly poisonous have some exceptions especially with proper preparation.
+However, even families that tend to be predominantly poisonous have some exceptions especially depending on proper preparation.

 For other families it is not nearly as cut and dry.
 The Carrot family (Apiaceae) contains a multitude of edible plants.
 It has many famous well used culinary herbs and spices in particular.
 Which ones can you think of?
 However, it also contains some of the most toxic plants in the U.S.A. including Poison Hemlock (Conium maculatum) and Water Hemlock (Cicuta spp.).
+Poison Hemlock looks very similar to Queen Anne’s Lace (Daucus carota) and some Biscuitroots (Lomatium spp.).
+Water Hemlock can look similar to a number of other plants in the family like Angelica spp.
 Several other members of the Apiaceae can cause skin irritation due to furonocoumarins as well including Celery (Apium graveolens) Cow Parsnip/Giant Hogweed (Heracleum spp.) and regular Parsnip (Pastinaca sativa).

 The Mint family (Lamiaceae) is probably one of the safest groups in the world.
-However, several members can be toxic in high dosages or in the case of pregnancy including Ale Hoof (Glechoma hederacea), Perilla (Perilla frutescens), Germander (Teucrium spp.) and Pennyroyal (Hedeoma pulegioides) (Duke & Foster, 1999; Frohne & Pfander, 2005; Kingsbury, 1964). i have also heard that the American native Mountain Mint (Pycnanthemum spp.) has a similar compound to Pennyroyal (pugelone) and should possibly be avoided during pregnancy.
-It would be good of course to review all items one might potentially ingest while pregnant with a special lens…
+However, several members can be toxic in high dosages or in the case of pregnancy including Ale Hoof (Glechoma hederacea), Perilla (Perilla frutescens), Germander (Teucrium spp.) and Pennyroyal (Hedeoma pulegioides) (Duke & Foster, 2014; Frohne & Pfander, 2005; Kingsbury, 1964). i have also heard that the American native Mountain Mint (Pycnanthemum spp.) has a similar compound to Pennyroyal (pugelone) and should possibly be avoided during pregnancy as well.
+It would be good of course to review all items one might potentially ingest while pregnant with a special lens towards safety…

 Big families such as the Aster (Asteraceae) and Bean (Fabaceae) have a broad spectrum of plants.
 Some are used for food, some for medicine and some are poisonous.
 Several sources list plants by family which may aid in recognizing these trends (Frohne & Pfander, 2005; Kingsbury, 1964; Muenscher, 1940; Westbrooks & Preacher, 1986).
 Other books specifically address the interface between plant poisons and drugs (Blackwell, 1990; Wink & Van Wyk, 2008).

-A classic statement of toxicology attributed to Paracelsus is that “the difference is the dosage”.
+A classic statement of toxicology attributed to Paracelsus centuries ago is that “the difference is the dosage”.
 Therefore, even some poisonous plants may provide powerful medicines through the right means of extraction and appropriate levels of intake.
 Mayapple (Podophyllum spp.), Poke (Phytolacca americana) and Foxglove (Digitalis spp.) are examples of such a phenomenon.
 Amount of intake, frequency of use, method of exposure, personal biochemistry and site ecology may all influence the effects of certain plants.
-The fields of genetics and biochemistry are starting to reveal that plant populations can vary greatly in their phytochemistry on a level within the species (Azevedo et al., 2001; Binns, Arnason, & Baum, 2002; Boira & Blanquer, 1998; Dhar et al., 2006; Jia & Zhao, 2009; Ogunwenmo, Idowu, Innocent, Esan, & Oyelana, 2007).
+The fields of genetics and biochemistry are starting to reveal that plant populations can vary greatly in their phytochemistry on a level within the species (Azevedo et al., 2001; Binns, Arnason, & Baum, 2002; Boira & Blanquer, 1998; Dhar et al., 2006; Jia & Zhao, 2009; Ogunwenmo, Idowu, Innocent, Esan, & Oyelana, 2007; Schlag & McIntosh, 2006; Searels, Keen, Horton, Clarke, & Ward, 2013).
 Can you think of some reasons why this might be?

 Numerous compounds are responsible for the phenomenon of plant poisoning.
 The most prevalent amongst them are various types of alkaloids.
 Elpel (2004, p.
 203 2014, p.
 219) has a great write up in the back of Botany in a Day on various plant compounds discussed below.
 Other compounds typically cited include amines, glycocides, oxalates, polypeptides, resins, saponins minerals and compounds causing photosensitivity (Kingsbury, 1964).
 Many other plants also contain compounds that don’t fall into the above listing but may still cause health problems i.e. hydroquinone in Cocklebur (Xanthium sp.) and thiaminase in Bracken Fern (Pteridium aquilinum) (Kingsbury, 1964).

-Oxalates are compounds typically found in the Amaranth (Amaranthaceae) Buckwheat (Polygonaceae) and Wood Sorrel (Oxalidaceae) families.
+Oxalates are compounds typically found in the Amaranth (Amaranthaceae) Buckwheat (Polygonaceae) and Wood Sorrel (Oxalidaceae) families .
 Purslane (Portulaca oleracea) in the (Portulacaceae) also contains soluble oxalates.
 These compounds have the potential to leach calcium from the body if not prepared in the appropriate way.
 One method of preparation is through boiling or blanching as the acid goes into the water.
 Some individuals are particularly susceptible to the formation of stones made of calcium oxalate as well.
 Care should be exercised in not consuming excessive amounts of members from these families in a raw form.
-However, researcher Dr. John Kallas debates the role of oxalic acid in causing health issues in people (Kallas, 2010).
+However, researcher Dr. John Kallas (2010) debates the role of oxalic acid in causing health issues in people.

 Important glycocides including goitrogenic substances that may inhibit proper thyroid function are present in some members of the Mustard (Brassicaceae) and Amaranthaceae families.
 Ranunculin is a glycocide in the Buttercup (Ranunculaceae).
-Cardiac glycocides are the most powerful and typically found in species from the Lily, Dogbane (Apocynaceae) which now includes the formerly distinct Milkweed family (Asclepiadaceae) and Foxglove families (Scrophulariaceae).
+Cardiac glycocides are the most powerful.
+They are typically found in species from the Lily sensu lato, Foxglove (Scrophulariaceae) and Dogbane (Apocynaceae) families.
+The Apocynaceae now includes the formerly distinct Milkweed family (Asclepiadaceae).
 One side note is that many members of the Scrophs as traditionally described including Foxglove have been moved to the Plantaginaceae and Orobanchaceae families.
 Hedge Hyssop (Gratiola) is an outlier from the Lamiaceae that also contains cardiac glycocides.

 Cyanogentic glycocides are primarily present in members of the Grass (Poaceae), Bean (Fabaceae), Mochatel (Adoxaceae) and Rose (Rosaceae) families.
 Small amounts of cyanide occur in the seeds of many members of the Rose family but are normally not an issue at typical rates of consumption by humans.
 The potential for poisoning of livestock by consumption of the wilted foliage of wild black cherry (Prunus serotina) is well known (Kingsbury, 1964).
 Cyanogentic compounds also occur in Hydrangea and Elderberry (Sambucus spp.)
 (Nelson et al., 2007).
 A form of cyanide has also been reported in the exotic invasive Garlic Mustard (Alliaria petiolata) from the Brassicaceae (Cipollini & Gruner, 2007).